The Eighth Annual

-They just need to be designated as a Healthy Schools Day project to mark or draw attention to Healthy Schools Day in Canada – journée nationale des écoles saines du Canada.
+They just need to be designated as a Healthy Schools Day project to mark or draw attention to Healthy Schools Day in Canada – journée des écoles saines du Canada.

 Twelve national and provincial organizations met on March 12, 2009 to declare a national Healthy Schools Day in Canada to focus on school indoor environment issues such as air quality.
 Since then, over 35 organizations have given their support.